alshedivat/al-folio/_posts/2022-12-05-the-idea-behind-my-blog.md

 <details>
-<summary class="text-monospace">View Code...</summary>
+<summary>What is Cloudflare Pages?</summary>
-Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.
+> Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.

 </details>